pgomez-a/ft_server/README.md

   <li><b> docker attach: </b> allows us to establish the connection of a container in the foreground.</li>
 </ul>

-### Vocabulario
+### Vocabulary
-<b> Crowler: </b> computer program that inspects pages of the World Wide Web in a methodical and automated way.
+<b> Crowler: </b> computer program that inspects pages of the World Wide Web in a methodical and automated way.<br>
-<b> Service: </b> set of activities that seek to respond to the needs of a client.
+<b> Service: </b> set of activities that seek to respond to the needs of a client.<br>
 <b> Linux kernel: </b> Linux OS kernel.
 Its main function is to be in charge of controlling the computer hardware.
-Specifically, this kernel is responsible for managing the system memory and the time of the processes.
+Specifically, this kernel is responsible for managing the system memory and the time of the processes.<br>
 <b> PID: </b> process identifier, integer number used by the kernel of some OS to uniquely identify a process.
-That is, each process is numbered to differentiate it from the rest.
+That is, each process is numbered to differentiate it from the rest.<br>
-<b> Process: </b> running program.
+<b> Process: </b> running program.<br>